ghendersonnc/funkywunks.moe/README.md

 * there are 16^4 (over 65000) unique locations for images to rest in.
     * this is to prevent too many images being in 1 directory (unlikely anyway since only I upload to the server)

-## Why just upload.php
-* It is the only meaningful file to add.
-The only public accessible locations are images, videos, etc that are uploaded (and a gallery in the near future).
-* While both upload.php and index.php are only accessible by me, index.php only has a form for me to upload the images manually.
-* I do plan on adding ShareX integration and a gallery.php, those will be added here.

 ## Why http basic auth